ibm-cloud-architecture/refarch-data-ai-analytics/docs/dataprinciples/intelligent-app.md

 ![](images/asynch.png)

 This lag can have some interesting derived issues, like seeing data in one query (done on a follower with small lag) and then not seeing the data from the same query done on a bigger lagged follower.
-To avoid that the pratice is to use a monolitic read: user makes several reads in sequence, they will not see time go backward.
+To avoid that, the pratice is to use a monolitic read: user makes several reads in sequence, they will not see time go backward.
 Which can be achieved by ensuring the reads for a given user are done on the same follower.
 This is what kafka does by assigning a consumer to partition.

-With asynch replica, if the leader fails, data not yet replicated are lost until a new leader starts to accept new writes.
+With asynch replica, if the leader fails, data not yet replicated to the follower, is lost until a new leader starts to accept new writes.

 ![](images/data-lost.png)

-Also adding a new follower brings other challenges: as the data are continuously being written to the leader database, copying the database files to the new follower will not be consistent.
+Also **adding a new follower** brings other challenges: as the data are continuously being written to the leader database, copying the database files to the new follower will not be consistent.
 One adopted solution is to snapshot the database, without locking write operations, and copy the data to the follower, then from this snapshot, consumes the update log.
 To work the snapshot position needs to be known in the replication log.

 ![](images/add-follower.png)